rishenko/react-lancer-timeline/README.md

 ## Overview

-This project seeks to provide a an interactive timeline for content in the Lancer universe.
+This project seeks to provide a an interactive timeline for content in the Lancer universe using the React framework.

 Please note this readme is incomplete and this project not quite ready for primetime.